tongkiankiat/tp/docs/DeveloperGuide.md

   `%%MINDEXPANDER_DELIM%%`
 * This string is defined once in `Messages.java` to eliminate magic strings and ensure consistency across the codebase.

+#### **Input Validation for Reserved Delimiters**
+* To prevent users from accidentally corrupting the saved question file, all inputs are now validated to reject any content containing the reserved storage delimiter `%%MINDEXPANDER_DELIM%%`.
+    * The validation logic is implemented in the `InputValidator` class (under the `common` package).
+    * It is triggered whenever user input is taken via multistep commands (e.g., `AddCommand`, `EditCommand`).
+    * If the reserved delimiter is detected, the validator throws an `IllegalCommandException`.
+* Each command is responsible for handling this exception and giving context-specific feedback to the user.

 ### Listing questions

 The `list` command displays all the questions currently in the question bank, and at the same time updates lastShownQuestionBank whenever it is executed.